aliahumanoid/aliahumanoid.github.io/README.md

-# Alia – Humanoid Design | Sito Web
+# Alia – Humanoid Design | Website

-Sito web statico multilingue per il progetto Alia – Humanoid Design, progettato per essere ospitato su GitHub Pages.
+Static website for the Alia – Humanoid Design project, designed to be hosted on GitHub Pages.

-## 🌐 Versioni Linguistiche
+## 🌐 Language

-- **🇬🇧 Inglese (default)**: `index.html`
-- **🇮🇹 Italiano**: `index-it.html`

-Language switcher integrato nell'header per passare facilmente tra le versioni.
+**English-only** - All content is provided in English to ensure consistency across communication channels and accessibility to the global robotics community.

 ## 🚀 Deploy su GitHub Pages